emberjs/guides/source/localizable/models/customizing-serializers.md

 should exactly match the name and casing of the `DS.attr()`, `DS.belongsTo()` and `DS.hasMany()`, properties defined on the Model.
 By convention these property names are camelCase in on Ember Data models.
-As with the type names this is different from the example attribute and relationship names shown in the
+As with the `type` names, this is different from the example attribute and relationship names shown in the
 [JSON API spec](http://jsonapi.org/format/).
-The examples in the spec use dash-case for attribute and relationship names, however, the spec does not require attribute or relationship names to follow any specific casing convention.
+The examples in the spec use dash-case for attribute and relationship names, however the spec does not require attribute or relationship names to follow any specific casing convention.
 If you are using Ember Data's own `JSONAPISerializer` it will assume the attribute and relationship names from your api are dash-case and automatically transform them to be camelCase when it creates the normalized JSON object.

-Other then these two restrictions Ember Data's normalized JSON object follows the [JSON API](http://jsonapi.org/) specification.
+Other then these two restrictions, Ember Data's normalized JSON object follows the [JSON API](http://jsonapi.org/) specification.

 Example: given this `post` model.